 The Easiest RAW Milk Yogurt -InstantPot

-Making yogurt has always been so time-consuming and intimidating I rarely ever made it.
+Making yogurt had always been so time-consuming and intimidating to me that I rarely ever made it.

 Which brings me to another thing I could never wrap my brain around.